A Guide to Mental Health Insurance Coverage in Canada

 • If your employer offers health benefits, therapy may be covered under “paramedical” or “professional” benefits with annual maximums.

-• Caps are typically anywhere between $300 and $500 for employer-based health insurance plans.
+• Caps are typically anywhere from $300 to $500 per year for employer-based health insurance plans.
 This usually won’t cover a full course of therapy.

 • Many employers include therapy under group benefits or an Employee Assistance Program (EAP), a short-term support service that offers confidential mental wellness resources, crisis counselling, and referrals to qualified mental health practitioners.